 Seattle’s First Memorial Day Service 1927

-In 1927, Clinton S. Harley, then General Manager of Evergreen Washelli Cemetery in north Seattle and a veteran of the Spanish American War offered a large section of the cemetery for the burial of veterans and their spouses.
-The first Memorial Day Service at the new Veterans’ Memorial Cemetery was held that year on May 30.
+In 1927, Clinton S. Harley, then General Manager of Evergreen Washelli Cemetery in north Seattle and himself a veteran of the Spanish American War, offered a large section of the cemetery for the burial of local veterans and their spouses.
+The first Memorial Day Service at the new Veterans’ Memorial Cemetery was held May 30, 1927.

-Seattle’s mayor, Bertha K. Landes (the first woman to head the government of a major American city), called attention to these first services and issued a proclamation.
+Seattle’s mayor, Bertha K. Landes (the first woman to head the government of a major American city), called attention to the 1927 Memorial Day services in Seattle and issued a proclamation.

 Listed below are Memorial Day events of all kinds, including remembrances as well as other conventional holiday weekend traditions such as retail sales.
 We usually begin to update Memorial Day events sometime in late April or early May for the coming year.
 We continue to add events as they are announced by organizers.